aws-amplify/docs/cli/concept.md

 Each plugin stores contents in its own subfolder inside this folder.

 ## amplify-meta.json file
-The cli core and the plugins log metadata into this file, both the `backend` and `#current-cloud-backend` directories contain a amplify-meta.json file.
+The cli core and the plugins log metadata into this file, both the `backend` and `#current-cloud-backend` directories contain an amplify-meta.json file.
 It serves as a the white board for the cli core and the plugins to communicate with each other.
 ## .amplifyrc file
 The CLI places the `.amplifyrc` file at the root directory of the user project in the init process:
 It is the amplify-cli run control, this file is checked into code repo, it facilitates collaborations between team members and outside contributors of the user project.